 Saint Bernards come from the Swiss Alps originally, resulting in the thick double-coat that Labernards sport.
 Because of this, they’re much better suited to cold climates and won’t do as well in hot places.

 Standing as tall as 32 inches and weighing as much as 220 pounds, these dogs are practically the size of small bears.
 But they’re affectionate and loving like Saint Bernards, even if they have more energy from the Labrador side of the gene pool.

 One reason that many people gravitate towards mixed-breed dogs is that they’re generally cheaper than purebred dogs.
 But the Labernard is the exception to this rule.

 Labrador retrievers have been considered the most popular breed in America for many years.
-Because of this, they’re pretty pricey puppies, generally costing upwards of $1000.

 Keep in mind that prices will change from breeder to breeder.
 Unfortunately, the more qualified and reputable the breeder, the more expensive the puppies.

 As an alternative, you can always seek a Labernard for adoption.
 You may have to spend some time searching through the internet, Craigslist, forums, and shelters, but with some dedication and time, you can adopt a Labernard for about $300 and give a special puppy a chance at a better life.